birfan/MultimodalRecognition/util/README_FULL.md

     $ scp -P 2222 -r nao@localhost:/usr/lib/python2.7/site-packages/pytz .
     $ scp -P 2222 -r nao@localhost:/usr/lib/python2.7/site-packages/numpy .
 ```
-*   Copy the folders from pc to the robot under the source folder of the code:
+*   Copy the folders from pc to the robot under the source folder of the code.
+The stk folder is given in compiled libraries, which is NAOqi helper script and it does not need compiling.

 ```
     $ scp -r pandas/ nao@ROBOT_IP:path_to_folder
     $ scp -r pytz/ nao@ROBOT_IP:path_to_folder
     $ scp -r numpy/ nao@ROBOT_IP:path_to_folder
+    $ scp -r stk/ nao@ROBOT_IP:path_to_folder
 ```

-Example path_to_folder: /home/nao/dev/src/pepper/

 ## INSTALL PYAGRUM (requires cmake >=3.1.0, numpy >=2.8.1, gcc>= 5.3.0)